awstuff/texcheck/README.md

 ## Introduction
 A Python script that checks a LaTeX document for semantic errors.
-Lists duplicate and never referenced labels and bibliography items and undefined references.
+Lists duplicate and never referenced labels (including listings) and bibliography items and undefined references.

 Requires Python 3.